Gild the lily

 To apply unnecessary ornament - to over embellish.

-Shakespeare didn't coin the term 'gild the lily', but he came as close to doing so in King John, 1595:
+Shakespeare didn't quite coin the term 'gild the lily', but he came very close to doing so in King John, 1595:

 Therefore, to be possess'd with double pomp,

 To guard a title that was rich before,

 To gild refined gold, to paint the lily,